 Now, you might wonder, that is what we did while forking the repository!!

 When we clone a repository, all the files are downloaded to the local machine but the remote git repository remains unchanged.
-Making changes and committing them on your local repository (cloned repository) will not affect the remote repository that you cloned in any way.
+Making changes and committing them to your local repository (cloned repository) will not affect the remote repository that you cloned in any way.
 These changes made on the local machine can be synced with the remote repository anytime the user wants.

 Why Clone a Repository?